-2. The most common cause of obesity is consuming more calories than needed.
+2. Global obesity statistics reveal that the most common cause of obesity is consuming more calories than needed.

 When talking about what causes obesity, the statistics aren’t discussed enough.
 You can hear many athletes and bodybuilders talking about their diets that involve seemingly too many calories.
 However, these people exercise ruthlessly to spend those calories.